 A driving factor in the decision process was the desire to use Google’s App Engine.
 This component provides development, deployment and hosting features that make it a desirable choice.
 GAE provides a wealth of documentation as well as a plug-in for the Eclipse IDE making development and deployment simple.
 There are two software development kits available for GAE: Java SDK and Python SDK.
 There are a number of software components available for both Python and Java, therefore the choice of which language to use ultimately came down to which language the developers felt more comfortable working in, and that language is Java.
 App Engine Java applications use the Java Servlet standard for interacting with the web server environment.
 An application's files, including compiled classes, JARs, static files and configuration files are arranged in a directory structure using the WAR standard layout for Java web applications.

+Although the final implementation does not include Google’s App Engine (refer to the Implementation Details section for more information), Google’s App Engine continued to serve as a code repository for the developers to collaborate more easily on the coding.

 Special considerations have been made for leveraging existing software components to reduce development time and increase reliability.
 Specifically, there are a number of Java API packages for social media applications.
 These packages allow the developer to create connections, create and perform queries, and receive and process responses in an object oriented manner.
 The design of this project will seek to utilize these existing packages and not attempt to create lower level web requests and network connections.